ItsAnkit/cs-notes/microservices.md

 InterService Communication -

 	Syncronous communication - Communicating updates to other microservices.
-						AG ---> M1 ---> M2
+Ex: using REST, gRPC AG ---> M1 ---> M2

-	Asynchronous communication - Communicating using queues to other services asynchronously.
+	Asynchronous communication(Event/Message Driven) - Communicating using queues to other services asynchronously.
+Use pub/sub pattern.
+Ex: using Kafka

 			AG  |---|  M1 	 |---|  M2
 					   |__   |---|  M3
 		More faster and no need for service discovery.